kubernauts-dev/kubernauts-dev.github.io/_posts/2019-05-09-intro-golang-kubernetes-clients.md

 go get k8s.io/client-go
 ```

+Note: `k8s.io/..` is just an alias to `github.com/kubernetes/..`, no need to confuse :D

 In upcoming blog post, we will see how we can use `client-go` effectively to talk to cluster and create some tools using it.